chris-short/devopsish.com/content/post/120/index.md

 [The What and the Why of the Cluster API](https://blogs.vmware.com/cloudnative/2019/03/14/what-and-why-of-cluster-api/)

 [Bite Size zine pack!](https://wizardzines.com/zines/bite-size-3-pack/) — Julia Evan's three Bite Size zines are for sale as a $28 pack!
-This is definitely one of those things you will buy, keep in your notes app as the evolve over the years, and reference at least once a quarter.
+This is definitely one of those things you will buy, keep in your notes app as they evolve over the years, and reference at least once a quarter.

 [CI, and CI, and CI, oh my! (then more CI)](https://podman.io/blogs/2019/03/18/CI3.html) — "A detailed post about the CI setup we use for exercising proposed changes to libpod (podman repo)."
 If you build things, this will interest you. `podman` is literally mentioned twice and it's written by a GitHub employee (so stop with your Red Hat hate).